BWBrook/KPZ314-camera-trap/GETTING_STARTED.md

-# Getting Started — KPZ314 Camera‑trap Practical (Revised)
+# Getting Started — KPZ314 Camera‑trap Practical

 **Goal:** get you from zero to a rendered workbook in **5 minutes**.